 The school endeavours to maintain a balance between the teaching of physical skills and sports competition.
 Sport is a component of our Physical Education program.

-Children in Years 3 -6 attend weekly lessons in Chinese (Mandarin).
+Children in Years 2 -6 attend lessons in Chinese (Mandarin).
 This program aims to develop each child's ability to communicate in Mandarin, as well as an appreciation and respect for Chinese culture.
 The focus of LOTE is cultural literacy through language.

 Visual Arts provides students with opportunities to explore diverse forms of art and craft in both two and three dimensional forms.
 Students experiment with a variety of mediums and techniques including drawing, painting, pottery, textiles, printmaking and mixed media.

 Learning in the Visual Arts supports and continues to expand learning in other curriculum areas.
 This enables students to develop an understanding of their own and an appreciation of other traditions, histories and cultures.
 Students have opportunities to investigate and make meaning of their artwork, their peers and to learn about artists from different eras and cultures including the art of Aboriginal and Torres Strait Islander groups as well as the art traditions in the Asian region